darrenl5941/sep11-freedom-project/blog/entry02.md

 #### How to Google

 Another one of the skills I learned was _how to google_.
 When I was coding my object movement with player inputs it would apply the force once, then continue applying it after a few seconds of holding down.
-By googling the issue and what was wrong with my code I figured out that the code would only run while the _event lisener_ was initially used, meaning that it would not check for if the key was held down or not and by googling that I managed to save a large amount of time and figure out what I needed to do to solve the issue.
+By googling the issue and what was wrong with my code I figured out that the code would only run while the _event listener_ was initially used, meaning that it would not check for if the key was held down or not and by googling that I managed to save a large amount of time and figure out what I needed to do to solve the issue.
 Like in that case knowing how to google is very useful as it allows you to quickly figure out where the specific issue is and what is causing the issue, saving a large amount of time.

 [Previous](entry01.md) | [Next](entry03.md)